justusschock/python-remote-versioneer/README.md

 release should be as easy as recording a new tag in your version-control system, and maybe making new tarballs.

+## Differences to the original version
+In opposite to the original version, this one supports specifying a git remote.
+This is especially useful for python namespace packaging, since the versions across the different parts of the namespaces should be the same (Which can be achieved by specifying the same remote to check for.

 ## Quick Install